 The main categories of a nonprofit Statement of Financial Position are:

 • Net Assets.
 Subtracting your liabilities from your assets determines your net assets, or the financial resources available to your organization.
-This equation allows you to evaluate your nonprofit’s financial standing; positive net assets indicate a healthy financial position whereas negative net assets may prompt you to reevaluate your resource allocation.
+This equation allows you to evaluate your nonprofit’s financial standing; positive net assets indicate a healthy financial position, whereas negative net assets may prompt you to reevaluate your resource allocation.

 Additionally, this document contains line items that are unique to nonprofits, such as:

 • Board-Designated Net Assets.
 These represent unrestricted net assets that a nonprofit’s board has earmarked for future programs, investments, contingencies, asset purchases, or other uses.
-Having board-designated net assets indicates that a nonprofit has invested in its own financial sustainability.
+Having board-designated net assets indicates that your nonprofit has invested in its own financial sustainability.

 An example of a nonprofit Statement of Financial Position.